-The Convocation of Episcopal Churches in Europe is a collection of churches, mission congregations, and specialized ministries spread geographically over six countries in continental Europe.
+The Convocation of Episcopal Churches in Europe is a collection of churches, mission congregations, and specialized ministries spread geographically over seven countries in continental Europe.

 The Convocation is the jurisdiction of The Most Rev. Michael Curry.
 He is Presiding Bishop and Primate of the Episcopal Church, joining leaders of the other 38 Anglican Provinces in consultation for global good and reconciliation.
 The Rt.
-Rev. Pierre W. Whalon is the bishop in charge of the Convocation of Episcopal Churches in Europe.
-The Episcopal Church has had a resident Bishop in Europe for over fifty years.
-Our cathedral church, The American Cathedral of the Holy Trinity, is located in the center of Paris.
+Rev. Mark D. W. Edington is the Bishop in Charge of the Convocation of Episcopal Churches in Europe.
+The Episcopal Church has had a bishop resident in continental Europe for over fifty years.
+Our cathedral church, The Cathedral of the Holy Trinity, is located in the center of Paris.

 A closer look

-For over two centuries, the parishes and missions of the Convocation of Episcopal Churches in Europe have ministered to English-speaking people in Europe, and in more recent decades, began serving others, many for whom English is not their mother-tongue.
-Today, the Convocation is a multinational, multiracial, multilingual, and multicultural communion within the European Union.
+For over two centuries, the parishes and missions of the Convocation of Episcopal Churches in Europe have ministered to and English-speaking people in Europe (at first especially US-American expatriates), and in more recent decades, began serving others, many for whom English is not their mother-tongue.
+Today, the Convocation is a multinational, multiracial, multilingual, and multicultural communion within the European Union and beyond.

 Our stated mission represents our desire to be faithful to God’s mission for the work of our churches in Europe: We are a welcoming community that knows God loves all people — ‘no exceptions.’
 We celebrate our diversity of languages, cultures and nations.
 Worshipping together, we rejoice in reaching out to the world and becoming One in Christ.